Five more images are on the operating table in this month's Image Doctor. Read more

 Think you need a raft of image-editing software to get creative images?
 Well, think again, as we explain how to capture experimental photos without the need for Photoshop.

 We've gathered up a few more tips to get you thinking about how to shoot successful landscapes, no matter your skill level or where you live.

-In part two of our two part series on photographing horses, Katie Mendl takes a look at a few tricks of the trade for stunning imagery.
+In part two of our two part series on photographing quiet landscapes, we look at the lenses, the light and the importance of experimentation.